-There was one (1) recordable injury (knee inflammation) in April 2024, one recordable injury (finger injury) in July 2024, and one recordable injury in August 2024.
+There was one (1) recordable injury (knee inflammation) in April 2024, one (1) recordable injury (finger injury) in July 2024, and one (1) recordable injury in August 2024.
+There have been no additional accidents or incidents reported since the August 2024 accident.
 BBII's RIR for 2024 is now 1.21; BBII's RIR from inception to date is 1.85 and remains below the national average of 2.5.

 Theft of copper cables remains the top risk.
 The JPB is increasing security and working with local jurisdictions to prevent damage to its newly acquired EMUs and prevent theft of newly installed copper cables along the right-of-way.
 A number of portable light towers are being deployed at different locations accompanied by CCTV cameras.
 Additional security is also being installed at the 4th and King station.
-In addition, Caltrain has engaged one of its bench contractors to design a more permanent solution to the cable theft problem.
+Caltrain engaged one of its bench contractors to design a more permanent solution to the cable theft problem, however, that effort has been discontinued and other methods are being employed.